akashhardia/neighbourhood-maps/README.md

 Clicking on a map marker or item in list to get details about the specific location.

 ## Technology
-Reactjs
+Reactjs,
-HTML
+HTML,
-CSS
+CSS,
-Foursquare API
+Foursquare API,
-Google Maps API
+Google Maps API,
 axios